Jun Endō: Youth

 In 2016, Endo was selected for the Japan U-17 national team for the 2016 U-17 World Cup.
-She played in four matches and scored three goals, and Japan won second place.
+She played in four matches and scored three goals, helping Japan win second place.

 In 2018, Endo was selected for the Japan U-20 national team for the 2018 U-20 World Cup.
 She played in all six matches and scored two goals, and Japan won the championship.

 Senior

 In February 2019, Endo was selected for the Japan national team for the SheBelieves Cup.
-At this tournament, on 27 February, she played for the first time against the United States.
+She earned her first cap for the senior nation al team on 27 February during the match against the United States.